davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

 <details>
-<summary>This brings us to another point which is that coroutines also fall into this mix.</summary>

- Tasks and workflows are most naturally suited to be modeled as coroutines which indicates that coroutines themselves can be modeled in a similar way with respect to the type correspondence.
-Now how are these coroutines supposed to send signals back and forth to each other?

-That brings us to another correspondence - the process / session correspondence.
+<summary>Coroutines also fall into this mix in a similar way, as does asynchronous programming in general.
+However they combine 2 instances of the type/computation model</summary>

  A typed coroutine with message passing between the routines is equivalent to a session type.

 So we can see that Tasks -> Workflows (compositions of tasks) -> Coroutines -> Process Calculi.
 Now let's step back and flesh out the correspondence between process calculi and tasks.